RAYMOND-ZHANG-1/Analyzing-Unicorn-Companies/README.md

 year_founded,	      The year that the company was founded.

-# funding
+### funding

 Column	Description

-company_id	A unique ID for the company. valuation	Company value in US dollars. funding	The amount of funding raised in US dollars. select_investors	A list of key investors in the company. industries
+company_id,	A unique ID for the company.

+valuation,	Company value in US dollars.

+funding,	The amount of funding raised in US dollars.

+select_investors,	A list of key investors in the company.

+## industries

 Column	Description

-company_id	A unique ID for the company. industry	The industry that the company operates in. companies
+company_id,	A unique ID for the company.

+industry,	The industry that the company operates in.

+### companies

 Column	Description

-company_id	A unique ID for the company. company	The name of the company. city	The city where the company is headquartered. country	The country where the company is headquartered. continent	The continent where the company is headquartered.
+company_id,	A unique ID for the company.

+company,	The name of the company.

+city,	The city where the company is headquartered.

+country,	The country where the company is headquartered.

+continent	The continent where the company is headquartered.